ʻIolani Palace: Name changed to ʻIolani Palace

-During Kamehameha V's reign Hale Aliʻi's name was changed to ʻIolani Palace, after one of his brother Kamehameha IV's given names (his full name was Alexander Liholiho Keawenui ʻIolani) after the ʻIo (royal hawk).
+During the reign of Kamehameha V, the king initially proposed renaming Hale Aliʻi as "St. Alexander Palace" in honor of his late brother, Kamehameha IV.
+However, the Privy Council expressed a preference for the name ʻIolani Palace, derived from one of the late king’s given names (his full name was Alexander Liholiho Keawenui ʻIolani) after the ʻIo (royal hawk).
 The Palace served as the official residence of the monarch during the reigns of Kamehameha III, Kamehameha IV, Kamehameha V, Lunalilo, and the first part of Kalākaua's reign.
 The original structure was very simple in design and was more of a stately home than a palace, but at the time, it was the grandest house in town.
 The palace was largely meant for receiving foreign dignitaries and state functions with the monarch preferring to sleep in private homes.

 Seat of government

-Kamehameha I formed his official government at Lahaina, Maui in 1802, where he built the kingdom's first royal residence called the Brick Palace.
-Lahaina remained the seat of government under the first three Kamehameha monarchs until 1845 when Kamehameha III moved the royal court.
-Lahaina had been the seat of government, where the royal courts of many chiefs of Maui had been located, including Kahekili II until 1794.
-In 1845 Kamehameha III moved the Royal Court and capitol to Honolulu.
+Kamehameha I formed his official government at Lāhainā, Maui in 1802, where he built the kingdom's first royal residence called the Brick Palace.
+Lāhainā remained the seat of government under the first three Kamehameha monarchs until 1845 when Kamehameha III moved the royal court.
+Lāhainā had been the seat of government, where the royal courts of many chiefs of Maui had been located, including Kahekili II until 1794.
+In 1845, Kamehameha III moved the Royal Court and capitol to Honolulu.
 Hale Ali'i would become the seat of government and would remain so through the subsequent Kamehameha monarchs.
-After 1874, the main seat of government was transferred to the new central government building left by Kamehameha V. After the overthrow the provisional government would use the Iolani Palace as the seat of government.
+After 1874, the main seat of government was transferred to the new central government building left by Kamehameha V. After the overthrow, the provisional government would use the ʻIolani Palace as the seat of government.
 While a territory, the palace was called: The Capitol of the Territorial Government.
 It would also serve as the first state capitol building.
 The area was culturally significant as a seat of government for many reasons including the palace's size, orientation and other factors of religious importance and bridged the ancient history of Hawaiʻi with the new 19th century monarchy.